Insights · Engineering guide

 10. The SBKJ shortlist framework

 To save you time, here is the framework SBKJ engineers use to recommend a starting model on first contact.
-Send us your three numbers — daily target output, coil width and project standard — and we will reply with the matching model and a one‑page technical sketch within 12 hours.
+Send us your three numbers — gauge range, coil width and project standard — and we will reply with the matching model and a one‑page technical sketch within 12 hours.

 Request a quotation →